eepyamre/drawamare/overview.md

 ### **Key Considerations and TODOs - Prioritized**

-**Top Priority:**
+**Completed:**

 - **Saving Canvas State for New Users:**
   - **Priority:** **High - P1**
   - **Goal:** Ensure new users see the current canvas state upon joining.
-  - **Backend TODO:** Implement server-side storage of the combined canvas texture (as base64 PNG in memory initially).
+  - **Backend DONE:** Implemented server-side storage of the combined canvas texture (as base64 PNG in memory initially).
 Periodically update this stored state or update it whenever the canvas changes significantly (e.g., after `endLine` or `redraw` events).
-  - **Backend TODO:** On new user connection, immediately send the stored base64 PNG data to the new client via a new socket event (e.g., `'initialCanvasState'`).
+  - **Backend DONE:** On new user connection, immediately send the stored base64 PNG data to the new client via a new socket event (e.g., `'userLayers'`).
-  - **Frontend TODO:** In `socketEventHandler`, listen for the `'initialCanvasState'` event.
+  - **Frontend DONE:** In `socketEventHandler`, listen for the `'userLayers'` event.
 When received, reconstruct the `RenderTexture` from the base64 PNG data and update the local canvas.

 **High Priority:**